ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Hint Name: allow
 * Description: Hints the HTTP methods that can be used to interact with the target resource; equivalent to the Allow HTTP response header.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, containing HTTP methods ({{Section 9 of HTTP}}).
+Content MUST be a Inner List of Strings, containing HTTP methods ({{Section 9 of HTTP}}).

 ## formats

 * Hint Name: formats
 * Description: Hints the representation type(s) that the target resource can produce and consume, using the GET and PUT (if allowed) methods respectively.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, containing media types ({{Section 8.3.1 of HTTP}}).
+Content MUST be a Inner List of Strings, containing media types ({{Section 8.3.1 of HTTP}}).

 ## accept-post

 * Hint Name: accept-post
 * Description: Hints the POST request format(s) that the target resource can consume.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, with the same constraints as for "formats".
+Content MUST be a Inner List of Strings, with the same constraints as for "formats".

-When this hint is present, "POST" SHOULD be listed in the "allow" hint.
+When this hint is present, "POST" SHOULD be listed in the "allow" hint when present.

 ## accept-patch

 * Hint Name: accept-patch
 * Description: Hints the PATCH {{!RFC5789}} request format(s) that the target resource can consume; equivalent to the Accept-Patch HTTP response header.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable patch formats.
+Content MUST be a Inner List of Strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable patch formats.

-When this hint is present, "PATCH" SHOULD be listed in the "allow" hint.
+When this hint is present, "PATCH" SHOULD be listed in the "allow" hint when present.

 ## accept-ranges

 * Hint Name: accept-ranges
 * Description: Hints the range-specifier(s) available for the target resource; equivalent to the Accept-Ranges HTTP response header {{HTTP}}.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, containing HTTP ranges-specifiers ({{Section 14.1.1 of HTTP}}).
+Content MUST be a Inner List of Strings, containing HTTP ranges-specifiers ({{Section 14.1.1 of HTTP}}).

 ## accept-prefer

 * Hint Name: accept-prefer
 * Description: Hints the preference(s) {{!RFC7240}} that the target resource understands (and might act upon) in requests.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, contain preferences ({{Section 2 of RFC7240}}).
+Content MUST be a Inner List of Strings, containing preferences ({{Section 2 of RFC7240}}).
 Note that, by its nature, a preference can be ignored by the server.

 ## precondition-req

 * Hint Name: precondition-req
 * Description: Hints that the target resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per {{Section 13.1 of HTTP}}, to avoid conflicts due to concurrent updates.
-* Content Model: array (of strings)
+* Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be an array of strings, with possible values "etag" and "last-modified" indicating type of precondition expected.
+Content MUST be a Inner List of Strings, with possible values "etag" and "last-modified" indicating type of precondition expected.

 See also the 428 Precondition Required status code ({{!RFC6585}}).